 This nationalisation of the deposit system means no persons deposits will be at risk, almost anywhere in the world.
-The system should have imploded under the massive debt burden but the nationalisation meant this wasn’t allowed to happen.
+The system should have imploded under the massive debt burden in 2009 but the nationalisation meant this wasn’t allowed to happen.
 So now no one’s time deposit is at risk.

 An economic expansion is now likely to occur at some point in time due to the much greater monetary base but it will not be a real recovery just a nominal one.
 Stock prices will likely soar, not because productivity has increased but rather because the collapse was not allowed to occur and the greater monetary base will eventually find its way into the system.

 Editors note: This has proven to be the case.
 Quite foresightful of Sandeep given he said this back in 2010.
 Since then we have seen sharemarkets rise steadily the world over.

 With the US central bank also now switching back to cutting interest rates and increasing its balance sheet via renewed money printing, we could be entering the final phase of the “crack up boom”.
 Gold and silver are likely to rise significantly during this phase.
 But also will offer protection from the inevitable bust.

 Check out the range of gold and silver to buy.

 Note: First published 21 August 2012.
 Last updated 18 December 2019.